 To obtain the K-1 visa, the fiancé must meet most of the requirements of an immigrant visa, including documentation, physical, fees and an interview.
 Once here and married, the foreign citizen will then apply to adjust the immigration status to permanent resident.

 Our attorneys understand the intricacies of immigration law because we’ve helped so many clients succeed with their petitions.
 Don’t risk your loved one’s ability to join you here.
 We can help guide you through the process, anticipate stumbling blocks, and reduce your anxiety and frustration.

-To learn more about obtaining a fiancé visa, permanent residency, conditional residency, waivers for residency or a green card for a foreign alien, please contact our firm and speak to a fiancé visa lawyer or one of our immigration attorneys from our Tucson immigration law firm by contacting us online or by calling one of our experienced Tucson immigration lawyers at 520-365-3185.
+Our Arizona immigration attorneys at Ayala Law Office, P.C. can help you learn more about obtaining a fiancé visa, permanent residency, conditional residency, waivers for residency or a green card for a foreign alien.
+Please contact us online or at 520-365-3185.